 “I put in mainly sweat equity—and a lot of it—and he had recognized my passion of working with children,” Hughes says.

 That passion, Hughes believes, sets him apart from the competition.
-Hughes, as Camp Doodles manager and its self-anointed “Chief of Fun,” is one of two full-timers on the staff.
-He has an additional 60-70 summer camp staffers with about 100 volunteers on hand for half- and full-day programs in three locations, including the Albertus Magnus building at Dominican.
+Hughes, as Camp Doodles manager and its self-anointed “Chief of Fun,” was one of two full-timers on the staff when he first brought his camp to Dominican.
+He had an additional 60-70 summer camp staffers with about 100 volunteers on hand for half- and full-day programs in three locations, including the recently-renovated Albertus Magnus building at Dominican.

 “I would not in my wildest of dreams have imagined that I would have been able to positively effect the lives of so many, not only children, but young adults and adults who come and work at the camp,” Hughes says.
 “The nice thing about the camp is we hit pretty much every generation.”